Sphereserver/Source-X/README.md

   + Via CMake CLI (command line interface): pass the parameter `-DCMAKE_TOOLCHAIN_FILE="..."`

 + Build **Configuration** (type)
   When using Makefiles or Ninja, you can specify a build type by setting (also this via GUI or CLI) `CMAKE_BUILD_TYPE="build"`, where build is **Nightly**, **Debug** or **Release**.
-If the build type  was not set, by default the makefiles for all of the three build types are generated.
+If the build type was not set, by default the makefiles for all three build types are generated.
-  **Debug** build is expected to be slow and it's to be used, you guessed it, for debugging purposes (best coupled with a debugger or with sanitizers enabled, more on them right below), so don't use it for a live shard!
+  **Debug** build is expected to be slow, and it's to be used, you guessed it, for debugging purposes (best coupled with a debugger or with sanitizers enabled, more on them right below), so don't use it for a live shard!

 Other useful CMake flags:

 + You can add other compiler flags with the custom variables `C_FLAGS_EXTRA`, `CXX_FLAGS_EXTRA`, `CMAKE_EXE_LINKER_FLAGS_EXTRA`.
 + Enable Sanitizers: `USE_ASAN[=ON]`, `USE_UBSAN`, `USE_LSAN`, etc.
   If you are using Address Sanitizer, Undefined Behaviour Sanitizer, Leak Sanitizer on Windows, it might be useful to redirect stderr to stdout to correctly show the output: `SphereSvrX64_nightly > Sphere_ASan_log.txt 2>&1`.
-  Remember to setup Sanitizers settings by setting the respective shell variables.
+  Remember to set up Sanitizers settings by setting the respective shell variables.
 To ease this, there are some batch/shell scripts doing that for you inside `utilities/`.
 + `CROSSCOMPILING_ARCH`: set this to TRUE to tell the compiler you are building binary files for a different architecture (not from x86_64 to x86, but for example from x86 to ARM).

 Example to build makefiles on Linux for a 64 bits Nightly version, inside the "build" directory (run the command inside the project's root folder):